Wham bam thank you lamb...lollipops!

-The rack is the equivalent of a beef prime rib, and the meat is the equivalent of ribeye.
-But it is a lot smaller, usually somewhere just north of two pounds for a whole rack.
+The rack is the same muscle as a beef prime rib, the longissimus dorsi, and the meat is the equivalent of the beef ribeye.
+But it is a lot smaller, usually somewhere just north of two pounds for a whole rack of eight bones.
 After you trim it and cook it you have just enough for two, about 1 1/2 pounds.

-You can cook the rack whole, which is usually eight rib bones and a tube of spectacular loin meat coated with a thick layer of fat.
-Cook it whole and you have an impressive presentation, but I have a better way.
+You can cook the rack whole, and you have an impressive presentation, but I have a better way.